andrewdnguyen/COGS-121-Project/final.md

 # GameFormatics - Toxicon

+## Helen Cheng
+<li>Implemented functionality for uploading text onto website.</li>
+<li>Wrote code using IBM Watson Text-to-Emotion API for generating sentiment and emotion breakdown data for transcripts.</li>
+<li>Made some significant UI improvements, such as color theme and formatting.</li>
+<li>Included a navigation bar.</li>
+<li>Implemented Plotly graphs for audio and text emotional results.</li>
+<li>Created POST and GET requests for the initial text upload function.</li>
+<li>Created new database tables for emotional data.</li>
+<li>Did video capture and voice over for demo video.</li>

 ## Andrew Nguyen
 <li>Implemented functionality for uploading files onto the website</li>
 <li>Wrote the code for interfacing with the IBM Text-to-Speech API </li>